Home/NBA

 Article continues below this ad

 Brunson has slammed it home only 14 times since his Mavericks debut, and zero of those came in a Knicks jersey last season.
 So, while that viral leap might have fans dreaming of fast-break fireworks, let’s pump the brakes.
-It’s fun to fantasize, but come game time, Brunson’s still more maestro than skywalker.
-The bounce?
-Real.
-But in-game dunks?
-Probably still locked in the vault.
+It’s fun to fantasize, but come play time, Brunson is known more for his below-the-rim game and his footwork.
+Often, purists get annoyed when the player weaponizes the same physicality and aggression that defenders use against him, leading to more fouls, but Brunson believes it’s all a “part of the game”.

-Meanwhile, the water in New York is starting to bubble as Mike Brown takes control with a chef’s flair.
+Meanwhile, the water in New York is starting to bubble as Mike Brown takes control.
 With Karl-Anthony Towns and Jalen Brunson front and center, change is brewing behind the scenes.
-Brown’s already reworking the kitchen, shifting roles and responsibilities—including a major tweak to Rick Brunson’s place on the staff.
+Brown is already reworking the locker room, shifting roles and responsibilities—including a major tweak to coach Rick Brunson’s place on the staff.
 The Knicks are cooking up something different.

 What’s your perspective on: